dijkstracula/solvent/paper/report.md

 unbounded size.

-In so doing, Milner's old canard that _"well-typed programs don't go wrong"_[@milner-type-poly] has entered the programmer's popular lexicon.
+In so doing, Milner's old canard that _"well-typed programs don't go wrong"_[@milner-type-poly] has entered the programmer's popular lexicon [@LiquidHaskellTutorial].

 However, as a form of abstract interpretation[@CousotCousot], this statement is in reality circumscribed by how much information is lost by the abstract
-transformation: in particular, the program in Figure 2 can, indeed, go wrong - the type system proves the _shape_ of the input datatype (morally, an iterable, indexable structure) but lost facts about _particular_ well-typed terms.
+transformation: in particular, the program in Figure 1 can, indeed, go wrong - the type system proves the _shape_ of the input datatype (morally, an iterable, indexable structure) but lost facts about _particular_ well-typed terms.
 Concretely: Since at the type level an empty list is indistinguishable from a